 - A lead sampling manual

-Produced by Laval University, together with École Polytechnique de Montréal:
+- Report produced by Laval University together with École Polytechnique de Montréal produced

-- Report on lead in tap water for Health Canada
+- The final report on lead in tap water for Health Canada.

 - A lead service line sampling program manual that is presently being used by Halifax Water

 - A fountain survey at Dalhousie and prepared a guidance manual for sampling fountains on campus.

 - A computer model (zonal model), built by team member Tony Tsui for the cities of London and Ottawa, which predicts lead release from distribution system pipes.
 Students and research staff have provided technical and sampling training courses to the Quebec health agency (INSPQ) and Montreal Public Health Agency (DSP) for detecting lead levels in tap water.